 Then along came the internet.
 Now you can make a trade from your living room for a few dollars instead of paying your broker a cut.
-Additionally, the brokerage industry has undergone an evolution from service business to information business.
+Additionally, the brokerage industry has undergone an evolution from the service business to the information business.

 When everyone has access to the same information you don’t have to rely on brokers for tips and access to data; the ones that have survived are those with particularly strong corporate and client relationships and a value add understanding of the companies they sell (read: not many).